 Service not connected to the performance of creditable service.
-The purchase of nonqualified service credit, known as air time, is no longer permitted.
+The purchase of nonqualified service credit, known as air time, is no longer permitted and cannot be used to qualify for the career factor.

 Normal cost

 An actuarially determined number that represents the cost assigned to an average member for a given year needed to fund a benefit.